Heterogeneity-robust granular instruments: Testing

 \section{Testing}

-In this section, I propose two tests derived from standard GMM results \citep{Newey1994}: a general specification test for the RGIV estimator and a test that evaluates the homogeneous spillover coefficient condition assumed by \cite{Gabaix2020}.
-In addition to Assumption \ref{ass:general}, these tests require for idiosyncratic shocks $u_{it}$ to be mutually independent.
-Independence is necessary for the RGIV estimator to be asymptotically efficient (that $\widehat{W}(\widehat{ \boldsymbol{ \phi}}) \xrightarrow{p} W = \EE(g(\V{r}_t, \boldsymbol{ \phi})g(\V{r}_t, \boldsymbol{ \phi})')^{-1}$).
+In this section, I propose two tests derived from standard GMM results \citep{Newey1994}: a test of over-identifying restrictions that evaluates the uncorrelatedness of idiosyncratic shocks and a test that evaluates the homogeneous spillover coefficient condition of \cite{Gabaix2024}.
+For what follows, impose Assumption \ref{ass:general}.